M1 Garand: Accessories

 Several accessories were used with the Garand rifle.
 Several different styles of bayonets fit the rifle: the M1905, with a 16-inch (406 mm) blade; the M1 with a 10-inch (254 mm) blade (either made standard or shortened from existing M1905 bayonets); and the M5 bayonet with a 6.75-inch (171 mm) blade.

 Also available was the M7 grenade launcher that could easily be attached to the end of the barrel.
 It could be sighted using the M15 sight, which was attached with screws to the left side of the stock, just forward of the trigger.

 A cleaning tool, oiler and grease containers could be stored in two cylindrical compartments in the buttstock for use in the field.

 The M1907 two-piece leather rifle sling was the most common type of sling used with the weapon through World War II.
 In 1942, a cheaper and more adjustable olive drab canvas sling was introduced and gradually replaced the M1907 after the war.

 Another accessory was the winter trigger, developed during the Korean War.
 It consisted of a small mechanism installed on the trigger guard, allowing the soldier to remotely pull the trigger by depressing a lever just behind the guard.
-This enabled the shooter to fire his weapon while using winter gloves, which could get caught on the trigger guard or not allow for proper movement of the finger.
+This enabled the shooter to fire his weapon while using winter gloves, which may get caught on the trigger guard or not allow for proper movement of the finger.